Tatwi/QBasic/GAMES/GAME2/README.md

 ### Job Board
 - Post requests for materials at the Adventure's Guild.

-### Craft Tools
-- Craft tools, machines, and other misc items.

-### Craft Armor
-- Craft linen, leather, mail, and plate armor.

-### Craft Weapons
-- Craft several types of weapons.

 ### Smithy Upgrades
 - Apply upgrades your shop using tools and machines you've crafted.

+### Character Sheet
+- View your personal attributes.
+- Manage your tools, weapons, and armor.

 ### Employee Management
 - Train, reward, and promote your employees.